DavidSA06/DavidSA06/README.md

 ### Hi there 👋

-I am David Silva, MSc in Applied Physiscs.
-I did research on electronic noses and gas sensors and I am interested in Data Science.
+I am David Silva, MSc in Applied Physics.
+I did my research on electronic noses and gas sensors and I am interested in Data Science.

 ### The main programming languages I have worked on